ChnMasterOG/KmerGO/README.md

   <img src="https://raw.githubusercontent.com/ChnMasterOG/KmerGO/master/resource/user_interface.png"/ width="484" height="638">
 </p>

 **There are four modules in KmerGO**: 1.K-mer counting, 2.K-mer counting union matrix, 3.K-mer features filtering, 4.K-mers assembly.
-And you can use these four modules to identify the group-specific sequences on two groups or use any module to calculate separately.
+And you can use one-click running to identify the group-specific sequences or separate-module running to obtain some midway results.

 ### One-Click Running